Generative Modelling With Inverse Heat Dissipation: Experiments

-\paragraph{Generative sequences} \cref{fig:generative_sequences} showcases the generative sequences from MNIST, CIFAR-10, $128{\times}128$ LSUN-Churches, $256{\times}256$ AFHQ, and $256{\times}256$ FFHQ data sets.
+\paragraph{Generative sequences.} \cref{fig:generative_sequences} showcases the generative sequences for the data sets.
 Generation starts from a blank image and progressively adds more fine-scale structure.
-Since the model is trained to revert the heat equation, the colour mass in the prior image is effectively redistributed to form a random image with the same average colour.
-The stochasticity of the process is visualized in \cref{fig:hierarchical}, where the sequence is split into two at specified time steps.
-Large-scale structure gets determined in the beginning and successive bifurcations lead into smaller and smaller changes in the output image.
+Since the model is trained to reverse the heat equation, it effectively redistributes the original image mass to a random image with the same average colour.
+We visualize the stochasticity of the process in \cref{fig:hierarchical}, where we split the sequence into two at specified time steps.
+The large-scale structure gets determined in the beginning, and successive bifurcations lead to smaller and smaller changes in the output image.
 We present uncurated samples from all five data sets in \cref{app:additional_samples}.

-\paragraph{Quantitative evaluation} We evaluate the FID scores on the chosen data sets, and list them on the right side of \cref{fig:generative_sequences}.
+\paragraph{Quantitative evaluation.} We evaluate the FID scores~\citep{heusel2017gans} on the chosen data sets with IHDM, and list them on the right side of \cref{fig:generative_sequences}.
 While the results are not yet as good as state-of-the-art diffusion models and GANs, we find the image quality promising.
-In the Supplemental Material, we also look at the marginal log-likelihood values and note that their optimal values don't correspond to optimal FID values when we vary the sampling noise parameter $\delta$.
+In particular, the CIFAR-10 FID of DDPM \citep{ho2020denoising} was 3.17 in the original paper, and the current state-of-the art methods \citep{sauer2022stylegan} have FID scores of 1.85, compared to our 18.96.
+For qualitative comparison, we refer the reader to Fig.1. in \citep{ho2020denoising} and our \cref{fig:cifar-10-examples}.
+In \cref{app:optimal_delta_ELBO_FID}, we also look at the marginal log-likelihood values and note that their optimal values do not correspond to optimal FID values when we vary the sampling noise parameter $\delta$.

-\paragraph{The effect of noise $\sigma$} As it is, the formulated loss function is almost as simple as it can be: The neural network is used simply to predict slightly less blurry images, using an MSE loss.
-The only complication was that we add noise with variance $\sigma$ to the input image, and one could ask whether having no noise at all could work as well.
-In the Appendix we show that this is not the case, as the model generates essentially random images even with MNIST.
-Thus, having a non-zero $\sigma$, even a small one, seems to be necessary.
-In the experiments, we found that $\sigma=0.01$ seems to be a fairly robust value across data sets, and used that in all experiments.
+\paragraph{The importance of $\sigma$.} We already noted that a non-zero $\sigma$ is essential for the probabilistic model to be sensible.
+In \cref{app:importance_non_zero_sigma}, we show empirically that with $\sigma=0$, the model fails even on MNIST, producing random images.
+An intuition is that directly trying to reverse the heat equation without any regularization is unstable.
+In that sense, a non-zero $\sigma$ regularizes the reverse process.